- Region - AWS region in which to create and execute the AWS CloudFormation Stack.

 - Entry Template File - The path to the JSON or YAML file describing your root CloudFormation Stack.
-If you're generating CloudFormation code using a tool like AWS Serverless Application Model (SAM), point this to the file containing the generated template.
+If you're generating CloudFormation code using a tool like AWS Serverless Application Model (SAM) or AWS Cloud Development Kit (AWS CDK), point this to the file containing the generated template.

 - Template Bucket - Amazon S3 bucket to store CloudFormation templates in.
 Each created object will be prefixed by the current run ID like this:

 Special Environment Variables»

 Use this if your CloudFormation template requires parameters to be specified.

 CF_PARAM_xyz will be interpreted as the value for the parameter

 1 2 3 4 5 6 7